mochji/synapsea/README.md

 <div style="border-radius: 15px; border: 2px solid rgb(100,100,120); padding: 10px;">

    <a id="rg"></a>
-   # lnn.returngradient()
+   # lnn.adjust.basic.returngradient()
    ### DESCRIPTION
-   Calculates the gradient of neural network `id` with input `intable`, output `output` and expected/ideal output of `expectedoutput` and returns the gradient and any data that might be needed.
+   Calculates the gradient of neural network `id` with input `intable`, output `output` and expected/ideal ouitput of `expectedoutput and returns the gradient and error without momentum.
+Could be used for batch or mini-batch gradient descent.

    ### PARAMETERS
    | parameter name     | type       | description                                                                                  |